-There has been no change in the management of the home since the last inspection: Mrs Shona McKeown is the registered manager.
+There had been no change in the management of the home since the last inspection.
+Mrs Brenda Nesbitt is the registered manager of this home.

-There was evidence that a robust system of auditing was in place to monitor the quality of care and other services provided to residents.
-There was evidence of auditing across various aspects of care and services provided by the home.
+There was evidence that a system of auditing was in place to monitor the quality of care and other services provided to residents.
+Where deficits were identified an action plan with time frames, the person responsible and follow up was completed.